-If you are invited for an interview you may be asked to write a short paper (no more than one page) on a subject associated with biomedical research as part of the application process.
+We may invite you to interview if are unable to make a decision directly from your application.
+If you are invited for an interview you will be asked to write a short paper (no more than half a page) on a subject associated with biomedical research.

 Months of entry